WWE WrestleMania 2020: How to watch on WWE Network, start times, two day card and more

-This weekend's WrestleMania is going to look a lot different than what you're typically used to seeing from the biggest wrestling event of the year.
-Instead of taking place at the Raymond James Stadium in Tampa, which is what was originally planned, the 36th edition of WrestleMania will instead go down at the WWE Performance Center training facility in front of no fans -- a first in WWE history.
+WrestleMania this weekend will look unprecedentedly different than what you're used to seeing from the biggest wrestling event of the year.
+Originally, WrestleMania 2020 was scheduled to take place at the Raymond James Stadium in Tampa.
+But instead, the 36th edition of WrestleMania will happen at the WWE Performance Center training facility in front of no fans -- a first in WWE history.
 WrestleMania 36 will also take place over two nights (Saturday and Sunday) instead of the usual one-night spectacular.

 So yeah, it's weird as hell.
-There are a lot of questions surrounding WrestleMania 36.
-Many pundits have criticized WWE for putting the event on at all, calling it a health risk.
+There are a lot of questions swirling around WrestleMania 36.
+A lot of pundits have criticized WWE for putting the event on at all, calling it a health risk.
 In an age of social distancing, watching between two and six people grapple with one another will be jarring for some.
-But as noted, much of it has reportedly already been filmed.
+But much of WrestleMania 36 has reportedly already been taped.
 So at this point, it only makes sense to try and enjoy it.

 Whether that'll be possible, with no crowd for the wrestlers to perform to, is another question.